mapbox/gazetteer/CONTRIBUTING.md

 - A single map feature (e.g. a tunnel)
 - A cluster or group of map features (e.g. several tunnels, surface roads, and bridges)
-- Map features which interact with each other (e.g. a tunnel under a park)
+- Map features that interact with each other (e.g. a tunnel under a park)

 ### Considerations for choosing places